zerolawtech/SFT-Protocol/docs/issuing-entity.rst

 See the :ref:`custodian` documentation for more information on how custodians interact with the IssuingEntity contract.

-.. warning:: Custodians may facilitate off-chain transfers of ownership that bypass on-chain compliance checks.
-It is imperative this approval only be given to known, trusted entities who have deployed a verified, audited custodian contract.

 .. method:: IssuingEntity.addCustodian(address _custodian)

     Approves a custodian contract to send and receive tokens associated with the issuer.